PROG7311-VCDN-2024/MathApp/README.md

-# Math App in MVC with SQL DB
+# Math App in MVC with SQL DB, Singleton, Factory and FirebaseAuth

-The purpose of this repo is to outline the steps needed to build a dotnet app which interacts with a SQL DB for basic read/write functionality.
+The purpose of this repo is to outline the steps needed to build a dotnet app that interacts with a SQL DB for basic read/write functionality.

 ## Basic Features
-* User can enter two numbers, select an option and click calculate.
+* User can enter two numbers, select an option, and click calculate.
 Once calculated, the result is to be shown to the user and written to the SQL DB
 * User can review previous calculations stored in the DB (history)
 * User can clear previous calculations stored in the DB
+* Each user has their own history
+* Authentication with logging of errors
+* Ensuring that divide by 0 does not happen

 ## Pre-Requisites
 * VS or VS Code with Dotnet 8.0